wacncontent/CustomizeTool/addCommentOutput/articles/storage/storage-create-storage-account.md

 	See [Storage account endpoints](#storage-account-endpoints) below for details about how the storage account name will be used to address your objects in Azure Storage.

 4. In **Location/Affinity Group**, select a location for your storage account that is close to you or to your customers.
-If data in your storage account will be accessed from another Azure service, such as an Azure virtual machine or cloud service, you may want to select an affinity group from the list to group your storage account in the same <!-- deleted by customization datacenter --><!-- keep by customization: begin --> data center <!-- keep by customization: end --> with other Azure services that you are using to improve performance and lower costs.
+If data in your storage account will be accessed from another Azure service, such as an Azure virtual machine or cloud service, you may want to select an affinity group from the list to group your storage account in the same datacenter with other Azure services that you are using to improve performance and lower costs.

 	Note that you must select an affinity group when your storage account is created.
 You cannot move an existing account to an affinity group.
 For more information on affinity groups, see [Service colocation with an affinity group](#service-co-location-with-an-affinity-group) below.